DX-at-Scale/dx-at-scale/README.md

 ## First things first
 Any big program should start with clear communication and real commitment from senior management, including executives.
 Their support can make a significant difference when implementing large-scale programs.
 The mindset of an organization often mirrors the attitudes of its leadership.
 Supportive leaders who not only direct others but also lead by example play a key role in driving success when applying DDD at scale.

+Along with the commitment from leadership, it is important to ensure that your technical teams have access to domain experts.
+If this access is unavailable, you should address and resolve this barrier before getting started with DDD.

+It is also important to recognize that DDD is not a one-time activity but a continuous learning process.
+The dynamics of software, people, and businesses are constantly evolving, and so is your understanding of the domain.
+Adopting this mindset will help you better understand the intent of the methodology described in this article.

-With this in mind, before moving forward, let's reflect on the primary goal of DDD:
+With that said, let's reflect on the primary goal of DDD:

 > DDD aims to address software complexity by ensuring the software is closely aligned with the business domain.